-14 Principles of Kentucky Women’s Network
+14 Principles of the Kentucky Women’s Network

 1. All people are entitled to live without fear for their own safety and the safety of their loved ones.
 That safety must be secured by both protection and prevention.